POEM: Know More Than Sentimental Fuels

 In your cracking and fracking

-As so much
+As so much money

-With climate to spare
+With climate change to spare

 Busy having

-The tomb of your
+The tomb of your life

 For when civilization collapses